lorselq/enochian_language_modeling/README.md

 `dictionary.json` is, at present, not final—I am still refining the dictionary.
 A lot of this is under development—very early stages.

+You also will want to run `poetry run python -m src/enochian_translation_team/tools/train_fasttext_model.py` to get the models going before running `main.py`.
+The models are absolutely necessary for this to work.

 ## Agentic team plan (for phase one)

 1. Orchestrator Agent